 Step 7: Track Results

 Whether your goal is leads or traffic, you need a reliable, quantifiable way to track results.
 You can use GA4, HubSpot, or a tool such as WhatConverts to track leads.
-For SEO content, you’ll also need to track rankings with a tool such as Ahrefs or Semrush.
+For search-first content, you’ll also need to track rankings with a tool such as Ahrefs or Semrush.

 In terms of ROI, here are a couple of articles to get you started and give you an idea of what to expect: